 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
-Each thread must be at least 400 words and demonstrate course-related knowledge.
-In addition to the thread, the student will reply to at least 3 classmates’ threads.
+Each thread must be at least 400 words, demonstrate course-related knowledge, and incorporate at least two scholarly citations in Turabian format and two Bible integrations.
+In addition to the thread, the student must reply to at least 3 classmates’ threads.
 Each reply must be at least 200 words.
-(MLO: A, B)
+(CLO: A, B)

 Spiritual Assessment Assignment

-The student will complete a personal Spiritual Assessment as the basis for a Spiritual Development Plan.
+The student will complete a personal spiritual assessment as the basis for the Spiritual Development Plan Assignment.
 The student will reflect intently on his/her daily relationship with the Lord in 6 parts and complete a personal SWOT analysis as the seventh part.
 The Spiritual Assessment paper must be at least 900 words and include 3 biblical integrations.
-(MLO: C, E)
+(CLO: C, E)

 Student's Log Assignments (4)